A key advantage offered by Integrity Wireline in its pumpdown stage work is the use of addressable gun systems.

 Why “Addressable” Guns Equals Better

 But things are different with addressable switch wireline gun systems.
-And that’s why Integrity Wireline favors them, Hargett said.
+And that’s why Integrity Wireline favors them.

 Another benefit of addressable switch perforating is the fact that the engineer can verify the integrity of the gun string while in the process of making the trip downhole.